geersch/nestjs-getting-started/docs/11-bonus-deploying-to-heroku.md

 2. Click the `New` button in the top right-hand corner.
 3. Select `Create New App`.
 4. Fill in a name for the application (e.g. `acme-api`, `nestjs-getting-started`...).
-5. Select a region (`United States` or `Europe`).
+5. Select a region (`The United States` or `Europe`).
 6. Finally, click the `Create app` button.

-After a few moments the application will be created and you'll be redirected to the application's dashboard.
+After a few moments, the application will be created and you'll be redirected to the application's dashboard.

 ## Setting up a PostgreSQL Database